otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### Institution Repository Class

-In the root directory, create a new directory called `repositories`.
+In the `backend` directory, create a new directory called `repositories`.
 In the `repositories` directory, create a new file called `institution.js`.
 Add the following code.

 ```javascript
 import prisma from "../prisma/db.js";